-In the 1920s and 1930s, this box was owned by a famous collector called Harry Beasley who collected Maori and other Pacific items at Auctions.
-When Beasley died, his collections were sold or given to museums like the British Museum and the Christchurch Museum in Hampshire (who loaned and then transferred their world cultures collection to Leeds Museums and Galleries from 1985 onwards).
+In the 1920s and 1930s, this box was owned by a famous collector called Harry Beasley who collected Maori and other Pacific items at auctions.
+When Beasley died, his collections were sold or given to museums like the British Museum and the Christchurch Museum in Hampshire (who gave their World Cultures collection to Leeds Museums and Galleries from 1985).

 Ornament - something used to decorate or make something beautiful